Deafness in your Child

 Other Causes of Deafness

-- > Chemical damage: the most common form of deafness in this situation is due to Gentamicin or other potent antibiotics used usually in an intravenous form because of the infections during pregnancy, or very early life.
-This also includes some chemotherapy agents ( such as Cisplatin) used to treat childhood ( and adult) tumours.
+• Antibiotics- the most common form of deafness in this situation is due to Gentamicin or other potent antibiotics used usually in an intravenous form because of infections during pregnancy, or very early life.

 What can be done about my child's deafness?